-Verse 22 gives the properties of love: sincere love; a pure heart; and passionate or fervent love.
+Verse 22 gives the properties of love: sincere love, a pure heart, and passionate or fervent love.
 Christian love is not hypocritical, impure, and inactive.
 It is a new kind of love that requires a new kind of life.
 This new kind of life came to us when we believed (v.21).

 Experiential cleansing results in unhypocritical love for the brethren.
 Purity precedes unhypocritical love.
 No one can love without the enabling of God’s Spirit.
-Love, based on a supernatural life is not hypocritical.
+Love, based on a supernatural life, is not hypocritical.

 Ancient Greek used the word “hypocrite” to describe the actor on the stage.
 He was the one who played the part of another.
 The word literally means to judge from under a mask.
 Some in Peter’s day had put on a front of hypocritical love over their usual appearances.

 In the Greco-Roman world, a hypocrite was an actor who wore a mask.
-He had two masks, a smiling face and a frowning face.
+He had two masks, a smiling face, and a frowning face.
 If he wore the frowning face, he depicted a tragedy.
-If he wore the smiling face, everything was happy.
+If he wore a smiling face, everything was happy.
 Whether he played the part of tragedy or happiness, he never showed his real thinking but the thinking of another.
 He was a hypocrite, a pretender.

 God wants us to love others without pretense.
 God does not was us to be an actor when it comes to love.
 Love must come from genuine care about others.

 “Sincere” indicates real love or genuine love.
 True love lacks pretense (2 Corinthians 6:6; 1 Peter 1:22; Romans 12:9; 1 Timothy 1:5; 2 Timothy 1:5; James 3:17).